IBM-Blockchain-Archive/learn-chaincode/README.md

 ###Init()
 Init is called when you first deploy your chaincode.
 As the name implies, this function should be used to do any initialization your chaincode needs.
-In our example, we use Init to configure the initial state of a single key value pair on the ledger.
+In our example, we use Init to configure the initial state of a single key/value pair on the ledger.

 In your `chaincode_start.go` file, change the `Init` function so that it stores the first element in the `args` argument to the key "hello_world".

 ```go
 func (t *SimpleChaincode) Init(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {